Thank you for your interest in the Summer Student Fellowship. The application for summer 2023 is now closed.

 - What skills do you expect to obtain from this research experience?

 - Have you previously been involved in research projects as part of your classwork, a job or an internship?
-If so, what skills did you apply or gain from this experience?
+If so, what did you gain from this experience?

 - What areas of marine research are you interested in and why?
-You may refer to a specific lab at WHOI or a general area, see WHOI Areas of Research
+You may refer to a specific lab at WHOI or a general area, see 2023 Potential Projects, WHOI Departments and WHOI Areas of Research

 Questions can be directed to:

-Completed applications must be submitted by February 15.
-Applicants will be notified of decisions in mid March.
+Completed applications must be submitted by 11:59pm EST, February 5.
+Applicants will be notified of decisions in mid-March.

 All students who are offered a position at this REU Site have until March 15th or later to accept or reject the offer.
 Any student who is asked to accept or reject an offer prior to March 15th should contact the NSF Division of Ocean Sciences REU Program Director, Elizabeth Rom.